kpdecker/linoleum/README.md

 ### linoleum/tasks/cover

+Defines:
-Defines the `cover:mocha` task which runs in-process Node coverage tests.
+- `cover:mocha` task which runs in-process Node coverage tests.
+- `cover:report` task which combines raw data from the other coverage tasks and asserts coverage.